Corey Seager Player Props: Rangers vs. Tigers

 Corey Seager At The Plate

-- Seager is batting .329 with eight doubles, four home runs and 11 walks.
+- Seager is batting .333 with eight doubles, five home runs and 11 walks.

-- Seager is batting .238 with one homer during his last games and is riding a five-game hitting streak.
+- Seager is batting .273 with two homers during his last outings and is riding a six-game hitting streak.

-- In 81.0% of his games this season (17 of 21), Seager has picked up at least one hit, and in six of those games (28.6%) he recorded more than one.

-- Seager has driven in a run in 11 games this season (52.4%), including five games with more than one RBI (23.8%).
-He has also driven in three or more of his team's runs in two contests.
+- Seager has driven in a run in 12 games this season (54.5%), including six games with more than one RBI (27.3%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.